benmatheson/r-github-actions-starter/README.md

 ```

-If you have output data or code changes or something that needs to be saved to teh repo, this step can accomplish that.
+If you have output data or code changes or something that needs to be saved to the repo, this step can accomplish that.